-There are overlooks and places to stop along the road, and we did stop once at a well-kept rest area, but it looks like this road is quiet and lonely much of the time.
-There are a few hotels and resorts we passed but in May they still appeared to be gearing up to open for the summer season.
+There are overlooks and places to stop along the road, and we did stop once at a well-kept rest area.
+But it looks like this road is quiet and lonely much of the time.
+There are a few hotels and resorts we passed, but in May they were not quite open for the summer season.

-If you have a passenger who tends to get carsick, this might be a good day for some medication.
-This is a windy mountain road with a few white-knuckle hairpin turns at the end.
+If you have a passenger who tends to get carsick, then motion-sickness medication may be a good idea.
+This is a winding mountain road with a few hairpin turns.
 I never felt unsafe, but when you get to the sharp turns you will want to take them slowly.

 Take a few minutes to visit the Lom stave church.
 This church was built in the 12th century and is one of 28 historical stave churches still standing in Norway.
 For a fee, you can take a guided tour inside the church.
-When we visited, we were the only ones on the tour, so we were not rushed and got all our questions answered.
-You do not need to tour every stave church in Norway, but it is interesting to check out a couple of them.
+When we visited, we were the only ones on the tour.

 Driving the Sognefjell Mountain Road

 You can explore the stops and rest areas along the Sognefjell road here as you plan your route.
-I wish I had bought this map in advance, because I would have known better where to stop and would have know what I was seeing.
 From the road, you can access Jotunheimen National Park (“Home of the Giants”) with its huge mountain peaks.